jeffbass/imagezmq/PyPI_README.rst

 **imagezmq** has been tested with:

-- Python 3.5, 3.6, 3.7 and 3.8
+- Python 3.5, 3.6, 3.7, 3.8, 3.9, 3.10 and 3.11
-- PyZMQ 16.0 and 17.1
+- PyZMQ 16.0, 17.1, 19.0 and 26.0
-- Numpy 1.13 and 1.16
+- Numpy 1.13, 1.16, 1.18 and 1.24
-- OpenCV 3.3 and 4.0
+- OpenCV 3.3, 4.0, 4.1 and 4.6
+- Raspberry Pi OS Bookworm and Bullseye using PiCamera2
-- Raspbian Buster, Raspbian Stretch and Raspbian Jessie
+- Raspbian OS Buster, Stretch and Raspbian Jessie using legacy PiCamera
-- picamera 1.13 (used to capture images for the tests)
-- imutils 0.4.6 and 0.5.2 (used to capture images from PiCamera)

 Install OpenCV, including Numpy, into a Python Virtual Environment.
 Then be sure to install **imagezmq** into the **same** virtual environment.
-For example, if the virtual environment is named **py3cv3**, you would install **imagezmq** using pip like this:
+For example, on a Raspberry Pi running Raspberry Pi OS Bookworm, my virtual environment is named **py311cv4**.

+Install **imageZMQ** using pip:

 .. code-block:: bash

-    workon py3cv3  # use your virtual environment name pip install imagezmq
+    workon py311cv4  # use your virtual environment name pip install imagezmq

 **imagezmq** has a directory of tests organized into sender and receiver pairs.